The Star-Planet Connection I: Using Stellar Composition to Observationally Constrain Planetary Mineralogy for the Ten Closest Stars: Physical Properties When Defining Habitable Planets

 \subsubsection{HIP 99240 -- $\delta$ Pav}

-The star HIP 99240, or $\delta$ Pav, is a G8IV star at a distance of 6.11 pc away from the Sun, per Table \ref{phys}.
-The star is relatively stable in the RV, ruling out any massive secondary companions either close to the star or in a wide orbit \citep{Wielen99}.
+HIP 99240 is relatively stable in the RV, ruling out any massive secondary companions either close to the star or in a wide orbit \citep{Wielen99}.
 Velocity oscillations via asteroseismology were found to be centered on 2.3 mHz, with peak amplitudes similar to the Sun \citep{Kjeldsen05}.
 Additionally, with respect to potential planet formation, there does not appear to be a cold dust disk around HIP 99240 \citep{Eiroa10}.
 In other words, if a planet is orbiting HIP 99240, it is likely a smaller, terrestrial planet.
-For it to be considered habitable, namely with liquid water on the surface, it would need to be within (0.761, 1.802) AU and (0.964, 1.710) AU per the optimistic and conservative HZ, respectively \citep{Kopp13, Kopp14}.
-Fortunately, the physical similarity of HIP 99240 to the Sun means that it would be a good location for a habitable, Earth-sized planet.
+The physical similarity of HIP 99240 to the Sun means that it would be a good location for a habitable, Earth-sized planet.